Mario Kart 7

 You have rated this

-The multiplayer moments that Mario Kart games provide are always entertaining: it’s a chaos of exploding and flying items, no doubt, but it’s usually a controllable chaos.
-A rookie can take advantage of the stars to not finish in the last place, for example, while experienced players can decelerate when they realize that someone has picked up a blue shell, letting the new first place take the fall.
+The multiplayer moments that Mario Kart games provide are always entertaining.
+It’s an ever-shifting chaos of flying and exploding items, but the secret is that it’s usually a controllable one.
+A rookie can take advantage of the invulnerability of special stars to not finish in the last place, for example, while experienced players can break when they realize that someone has picked up a blue shell, letting the new first place take the fall.
 That is, they tend to be games that manage to entertain any type of player and always maintain a good level of competition.
-In this sense, Mario Kart 7 is a new entry that tries to expand some ideas and improve existing mechanics, being superior to the Wii entry, but ultimately fails to offer enough content.
+In this sense, Mario Kart 7 is a successful new entry that tries to expand the series’ ideas and improve existing mechanics, being superior to the Wii entry.
+Its only setback is not offering enough content.

 A first-person view has also been included, but when the kart is hit the camera returns momentarily to the third-person to show the action, possibly not to cause vertigo in the player – not that most will discover this, since the game never bothers to tell you that this functionality even exists.
 And it is also possible to play using the 3DS motion sensor.